ibm-cloud-docs/speech-to-text/faq-pricing.md

 {: #faq-pricing-standard}
 {: faq}

-Existing users of the Standard plan can continue to use the plan indefinitely with no change in their pricing.
+The Standard plan is no longer available for purchase by new users.
+But existing users of the Standard plan can continue to use the plan indefinitely with no change in their pricing.
 Their API settings and custom models remain unaffected.
-(The Standard plan is no longer available for purchase by new users.)

 Existing users can also choose to upgrade to the new Plus plan by visiting the [{{site.data.keyword.cloud}} Catalog](https://{DomainName}/catalog/speech-to-text){: external}.
 They will continue to have access to all of their settings and custom models after upgrading.
 And, if they find that the Plus plan does not meet their needs for any reason, they can always downgrade back to their Standard plan.

+## What pricing plan do I need to use the service's customization interface?
+{: #faq-pricing-customization}
+{: faq}

+You must have a paid plan (Plus, Standard, or Premium) to use language model or acoustic model customization.
+Users of the Lite plan cannot use customization.
+To use customization, users of the Lite plan must upgrade to a paid plan such as the Plus plan.

+## How do I upgrade from the Lite plan to the Plus plan?
+{: #faq-pricing-upgrade}
+{: faq}

+You can upgrade from the Lite plan to the Plus plan, for example, to gain access to customization.
+To upgrade from the Lite plan to the Plus plan, use the **Upgrade** button in the resource catalog page for your service instance:

+-   From the [resource list](https://cloud.ibm.com/resources){: external}, click on your {{site.data.keyword.speechtotextshort}} instance to go to the {{site.data.keyword.speechtotextshort}} dashboard page.
+-   From the **Manage** page, click **Upgrade** to move to the Plus plan.
+-   Follow the steps on the **Plan** page to complete your upgrade.

 ## What does "pricing per minute" mean?
 {: #faq-pricing-per-minute}